 Teaming up with TerraCycle for our Packaging for Penguins campaign

 As a company that has sustainability and respect for nature at its heart, not surprisingly all Weleda packaging is designed to be recycled.
 Packaging poses a challenge for an international brand, when recycling facilities often vary from country to country.
 Due to regional differences, some of our ‘soft touch’ mixed plastic tubes may not be easily recyclable via local kerbside collection schemes in the UK.
-So this year Weleda will be partnering with TerraCycle to ensure that no Weleda packaging need go to landfill.
+So this year Weleda have partnered with TerraCycle to ensure that no Weleda packaging need go to landfill.

-Once launched, for every 10kg of Weleda packaging recycled through TerraCycle will raise nearly £10 for the GPS, to support its international conservation activity.
+Every 10kg of Weleda packaging recycled through TerraCycle will raise nearly £10 for the GPS, to support its international conservation activity.

 Did you know over half of the world’s 18 species of penguin are listed as vulnerable or endangered by the International Union for the Conservation of Nature?
 Threatened by poor fisheries management, pollution and climate change in the oceans, penguins also face pressure on land from coastal development and irresponsible tourism.